artbody/sri_yantra/README.md

 how to construct the sri yantra with an 60° degree Angel in the middle triangel

-there are a lot of different constructions out there, but most did not fit .
+there are a lot of different constructions out there, but most did not fit . here you can read about the optimal sri yantra http://www.sriyantraresearch.com/Optimal/optimal_sri_yantra.htm

 so i did a lot of research and invented a methode to get a nearly exact sri yantra. this was done with geogebra, so its open source ond exact enough to solve the problem.